 Photography 101: ISO & exposure.

-ISO numbers, sometimes marked as ASA on older cameras, is the sensitivity measurement, commonly referred to as speed, for the sensor and film.
+ISO numbers, sometimes marked as ASA on older cameras, are the sensitivity measurement, commonly referred to as speed, for the sensor and film.
 Sensors can have this value adjusted at any time, however, a roll of film must be shot at a constant ISO.

 Those numbers are typically marked as 100, 200, 400, 800 and so forth, up until 3200 or higher.
-At high ISO values film becomes grainy and digital images become noisy.
+At high ISO film becomes grainy and digital images become noisy.
 Each time the ISO doubles or halves, it is said to have changed a full stop of exposure.

 Image exposure describes how bright or dark the photograph appears.
 Framing means choosing what to photograph and from what angle.
 Focus lets the photographer pick single or multiple subjects of interest.
 Out of the three concepts above, exposure is typically the hardest to achieve perfectly.
 Evidently, auto-exposure was the first function that got automated on cameras.